-Rush Creek Ranch, located in Sheridan County, just two miles south of Rushville, Nebraska consist of 473.83± acres.
+Rush Creek Ranch, located in Sheridan County, just two miles south of Rushville, Nebraska consists of 473.83± acres.
 The ranch has three pivots totaling 150± irrigated acres with the balance rangeland.
 There are two homes, each with outbuildings and corrals needed to start your own operation or enhance your existing operation.
 Rush Creek has a seasonal flow and provides sub-irrigated meadows along its meandering path through the ranch.

 Just the Facts